gislab-npo/gislab-doc/docs/general/about.rst

 It is self containing system with very quick results, possible to get web application from plain hardware.
-GIS.lab brings high added values by integration of precisely chosen set of geospatial **FOSS**, i.e. one best tool for one thing to one system with consistent behaviour, many collaboration tools, user and software support.
+GIS.lab brings high added values by integration of precisely chosen set of geospatial FOSS, i.e. one best tool for one thing to one system with consistent behaviour, many collaboration tools, user and software support.

 Full client computer performance utilisation represents opposite to thin client.